Matomo Alternative

 Choose Matomo

-when both products fit and long-term maintenance workload differs between teams.
+when both products fit and the customer-side code and infrastructure surface differs between teams.

 Unify analytics and follow-through in one operational layer.